 Metrics

-This program provides eviction prevention education and support for both landlords and renters, with funds going to local community partners who specialize in this work.
+This program provides eviction prevention education and support, with the majority of funds going to local community partners who specialize in this work.
+This program supports both renters and landlords.
 Specific services provided through this program include:

 - Eviction Legal Clinics